razorisuru/NextJS-Haiku-CRUD-App/README.md

-# Next.js Authentication System with DaisyUI
+# Next.js Haiku CRUD Application with Authentication

-A modern authentication system built with Next.js 14, featuring a clean UI powered by DaisyUI and Tailwind CSS, with MongoDB as the database backend.
+A full-stack application built with Next.js 14 that allows users to create, read, update, and delete haikus with authentication, featuring a clean UI powered by DaisyUI and Tailwind CSS.

 ## Features

-- User registration with validation
+- User registration and authentication
-- Secure login system
-- JWT-based authentication
-- HTTP-only cookie session management
+- Create, read, update, and delete haikus
+- Form validation with syllable counting
+- Success notifications using toast messages
+- Protected routes and user-specific content
 - MongoDB database integration
 - Responsive UI with DaisyUI components
-- Form validation and error handling

 ## Tech Stack